seifmegahed/daftar/README.md

 By validating on both ends, we can prevent invalid data from slipping through and safeguard the integrity of the system, which simplifies the debugging process and enhances overall reliability.

-#### Error Handling
+### Error Handling

 In this project, I've adopted a GO-like error-handling approach.
-The main goal is to ensure a clear separation of concerns when returning data or errors, making it explicit that any function either returns valid data or an error message, never both.
+The main goal is to ensure a clear separation of concerns when returning data or errors, making it explicit that any function either returns valid data or an error message, never both, and graceful server-client error communication.
 This design promotes safer, more predictable code that’s easy to reason about and maintain.

 ```ts
 /**